+Come join us for an afternoon at the movies!
 All movies begin at 3 p.m. at the East Valley JCC.
 Free admission, donations appreciated.
-To reserve a spot, please fill out the form below.
-Film descriptions are below.
+To reserve a spot, please register below.
+Click on the images to learn more about each film.

 After World War II, Zvi shot and killed Poles who had given his family up to the Nazis.
 On an investigative journey between Israel and Poland, his paraplegic grandson Tsafrir seeks the truth about his grandfather’s act of vengeance.

 After Elad is left disabled after an operation, his former girlfriend, Rinat, returns and they get married.
 After being unable to have children for 10 years, they are connected to Einav, a single mother, who chooses to become a surrogate.
 The documentary follows their touching, surprising journey.

 Through the Admor of Sanz-Klausenburg’s story of heroism, this documentary exposes the complex relationship between the ultra-Orthodox Jews and the memory of the Holocaust.
 Through rare archival footage and interviews with Sanz Chasidim, it reveals the ways they experience the spiritual victory over the Nazis.

 Jan.
 5, 2020

 Yoseph is a Druze who returns to his native village after having been estranged from it for 17 years.
 After divorcing from his Jewish wife, he brings their children to the village and plans to stay.
 But his traditional community doesn’t welcome them with open arms, as to be a real Druze, both parents must be Druze.